Motivation. It’s 99% of the battle.

 Something interesting happens when you compare yourself to yourself.
 You tend to look at a former you more objectively than you look at other people.
 And you also know that any achievements you made previously you are capable of now.
 So when you compare yourself to yourself you can actually create a good amount of self motivation.

-But always remember that you do look at yourself objectively when you’re comparing yourself to yourself.
+Always make sure that you genuinely do look at yourself objectively when you’re comparing yourself to yourself.
 Don’t look at the former you in an overly positive or negative light.
 Be completely objective.

 But for self motivation, the best tip is to set yourself a benchmark.
 Were you extremely fit one year?
 Could you be fitter than that?
 Set that as your goal.
 It will give you motivation.